iprignano/tendina/README.md

   </li>
 </ul>
 ```

-Then, you need to link jQuery and tendina.js in your body:
+Next step is to have jQuery and Tendina in your page:

 ```html
 <script src="http://code.jquery.com/jquery-1.11.0.min.js"></script>
 <script src="tendina.js"></script>
 ```

-And, finally, call the function on your list menu:
+Finally, you can simply call the function on your list to transform it in a snappy side menu:

 ```javascript
 $('.dropdown').tendina()
 ```

-Tendina supports three-level deep nesting (`ul > li > ul > li > ul > li`).
+The plugin supports three-level deep nesting (`ul > li > ul > li > ul > li`). *Bring on the categories!*

 Tendina will hide your nested submenus and manage all interactions with a nice slideUp/Down effect.
 You can even call Tendina on dinamically added elements (nice to have when building a menu from a JSON tree)!